rmarable/Ec2InstanceMaker/README.md

-# Ec2InstanceMaker - Simple Automated Framework for Building Cloud Servers
+# Ec2InstanceMaker - A Simple Automated Framework for Building Servers and Attacing Storage in the Cloud

-Ec2InstanceMaker is an Open Source command line interface that makes it easy to build, access, and destroy servers in the cloud.
-It is also a useful teaching tool for those who want to dive deep into cloud computing automation and learn more about the AWS ecosystem.
+Ec2InstanceMaker is an Open Source command line interface that makes it easy to build, access, and destroy servers and storage resources in the cloud.
+It is also a useful teaching tool for those who want to dive deep into cloud computing and storage paradigms, learn more about infrastructure automation, and explore the AWS ecosystem.

 ## License Information